Mythologyli/fxKeyboard/README.md

 # fxKeyboard

-Use fx-9860 series calculator as a keybord for computer.
+Use fx-9860 series calculator as a keyboard for computer.

 **WARNING: THIS TOOL MAY DAMAGE YOUR CALCULATOR OR COMPUTER.
 ALWAYS FOLLOW THE DOC AND I WILL NOT BE RESPONSIBLE FOR ANY DAMAGE.**